 - A list of works written and/or a statement about your compositional process

-* Graduate and Undergraduate composers will be considered for the program this year.
-Students must be at least 18.
+- Undergraduate and Graduate composers will be considered for the program

 Festival Directors and Founders – Sō Percussion